tc10815/ParkEzAI/README.md

 ## Latest Stable Build
 [https://tomcookson.com/parkezai/](https://tomcookson.com/parkezai/)

-The above build is generated from the source code on Commit 65 on Github.
+The above build is generated from the source code on Commit 72 on Github.

 Text and design of website before logging in is complete.
 Session management basics: Login, logout, create account, changing links/views based on roles are now partially implemented (not all roles, and not all pages for all roles exist yet -- but the backend technology works).

 Website doesn't render well on phones in this build, but will be responsive by the end of the project.

 Backend working so far:
-* You can log on to a demo account (see below for usernames / passwords) or an account you create
+* You can log on to a demo account (footer of login page for usernames / passwords) or an account you create
 * You can see how buttons are responsive to User Role in the top Navigation menu
 * You can log out.
 Notice how once you log in, you can close the browser and come back and you will still be logged in.
 * You can add users by filling in SignUp page and clicking submit